vvalgis/recapitulation/README.md

 ### Visual Axis

 * Screens - The whole screen to route between (could be a modal popup)
-* Layout - Composite of component to present some part of an interface visually
+* Layout - A composite of components to present some part of an interface visually
-* Components - Composite of Element to provide some UX
+* Components - A composite of Elements to provide some UX
-* Elements - Simple brick of an interface (ex: button, input, icon)
+* Elements - A simple brick of an interface (ex: button, input, icon)

 ### Logic Axis